Rebel Yell (album)

-Rebel Yell is the second studio album by the English rock musician Billy Idol, released on 10 November 1983 by Chrysalis Records in the US and on 9 January 1984 in the UK.
+Rebel Yell is the second studio album by the English rock singer Billy Idol, released on 10 November 1983 by Chrysalis Records in the US and on 9 January 1984 in the UK.
 After the release of his 1982 eponymous debut studio album, Idol continued his collaboration with producer Keith Forsey and multi-instrumentalist Steve Stevens.
 The album was recorded at Electric Lady Studios in New York.
-Initially recorded without a drummer, utilizing only the LinnDrum and Roland TR-808 drum machines, Forsey and Stevens later decided to hire Thommy Price to play drums on some of the songs.
+Forsey and Stevens later decided to hire Thommy Price to play drums on some of the songs.
 The cover sleeve and images were shot by Brian Griffin.
 Idol got the idea of the album's title after attending a party with the Rolling Stones and drinking Rebel Yell bourbon whiskey.

 Background and recording

 Rebel Yell reunited the hit-making team of Idol, Steve Stevens, and Keith Forsey after their success with Idol's solo debut, Billy Idol (1982).
 Idol got the idea to name the album "Rebel Yell" after attending a party with the Rolling Stones.
 He explained on VH1 Storytellers that people were drinking Rebel Yell bourbon whiskey and he thought that would be a great title for an album.
-The title track was recorded in only three days at Electric Lady Studios in New York City.

-Working with Forsey were guitarist Steve Stevens, bassist Phil Feit and later Steve Webster, drummer Gregg Gerson, and keyboardists Judi Dozier and Jack Waldman.
-Drummer Thommy Price was brought in towards the end of the recording sessions.
+Working with Forsey and Idol were guitarist Steve Stevens, bassist Phil Feit and later Steve Webster, drummer Gregg Gerson, and keyboardists Judi Dozier and Jack Waldman.
+In the studio, however, they had difficulty recording with Gerson, so they resorted to recording with only the LinnDrum and Roland TR-808 drum machines for the time being.
+Drummer Thommy Price was brought in towards the end of the recording sessions, who could play along to the LinnDrum whilst recording.